Ahmed Moalim Fiqi

-Ahmed Moallim Fiqi (Axmed Macallin Fiqi, أحمد معلم الفقهي) is a politician from Somalia.
-He is currently a member of the Somali Federal Parliament.
+Ahmed Moallim Fiqi (Axmed Macallin Fiqi, أحمد معلم الفقهي) is a politician from Somalia who currently serves as defense minister and has served as foreign minister from 2024 to 2025.
+Formerly a member of the Islamic Courts Union, Fiqi is currently a member of the Somali Federal Parliament.
 From May 2011 to March 2013, he served as Director of the National Intelligence and Security Agency (NISA).
 After resigning from the position, he was provisionally replaced by Abdikarin Dahir.

-In 2015, Ahmed Moallim Fiqi run for the office of President of Galmudug State.
-Ahmed lost to his contender Abdikarim Hussein Guled Guled won by 49 to 40 votes over former Intel.
+In 2015, Ahmed Moallim Fiqi ran for the office of President of Galmudug State.
+Ahmed lost to his contender Abdikarim Hussein Guled.
+Guled won by 49 to 40 votes over former Intel.
 Chief Ahmed Moallim Fiqi.

 Early life and education

 Fiqi was born in 1971 in Galkayo, Somalia, His family hailed from the Sa'ad Habargidir clan.
 Fiqi took his primary and secondary school in Mogadishu.
-In 1988, after his two-year Military service he was admitted for the College of Law at the Somali National University.
+In 1988, after his two-year Military service he was admitted to the College of Law at the Somali National University.
 Fiqi didn't complete his studies due to the Somali Civil War.
-He then went Sudan and studied agriculture at the University of Khartoum.
+He then went to Sudan and studied agriculture at the University of Khartoum.
 Fiqi is a graduate of International Islamic University Malaysia.

-Fiqi speaks Somali, Arabic, Italian, and English.
+Fiqi speaks Somali, Arabic, and English.

 Political career

 Ahmed Fiqi started his political career during the Islamic Courts Union.
 He was very close friend of former ICU leader Sharif Sheikh Ahmed.
-Later when Sharif Sheikh Ahmed become president, Fiqi served as the Somali ambassador to Sudan from 2010–2011.
-He was served as Director General of the National Intelligence and Security Agency and Presidential Candidate for the Galmudug State of Somalia.
+Later when Sharif Sheikh Ahmed become president, Fiqi served as the Somali ambassador to Sudan from 2010 to 2011.
+He served as Director General of the National Intelligence and Security Agency and Presidential Candidate for the Galmudug State of Somalia.

-In the early 2015, Ahmed Fiqi co-founded Daljir Party with Sharif Sheikh Ahmed and Hassan Moalim.
-Later Ahmed Fiqi run for the office of President of Galmudug State.
-He lost to his contender Abdikarim Hussein Guled Guled won by 49 to 40 votes over former Intelligence Chief Ambassador Ahmed Moallim Fiqi.
+In early 2015, Ahmed Fiqi co-founded Daljir Party with Sharif Sheikh Ahmed and Hassan Moalim.
+Later Ahmed Fiqi ran for the office of President of Galmudug State.
+He lost to his contender Abdikarim Hussein Guled.
+Guled won by 49 to 40 votes over former Intelligence Chief Ambassador Ahmed Moallim Fiqi.

-In November 28, 2016, Ahmed Moalim Fiqi was elected as member of the Federal Parliament of Somalia from Galmudug in Adado, Somalia.
+On 28 November 2016, Ahmed Moalim Fiqi was elected as member of the Federal Parliament of Somalia from Galmudug in Adado, Somalia.

 Fiqi's Daljir Party formed a coalition with former Somali President Hassan Mohamud's Peace and Development Party.
 They launched Union for Peace and Development Party in October 2018.

+Foreign minister (2024–2025)

+On 7 April 2024, Fiqi was appointed Minister of Foreign Affairs of Somalia.